Chaos in northern Italy over coronavirus lockdown orders | DW | 08.03.2020

-People crowded onto trains to preempt government measures to stop the spread of COVID-19.
+People crowded onto trains on Saturday night to preempt government measures to stop the spread of COVID-19.
 Italian media and politicians have been criticized for the confusing rollout of the new controls.

 Confusion has taken hold across northern Italy, —the region hardest-hit by the novel coronavirus COVID-19 — after the country's most reputable newspaper on Saturday published a draft of a lockdown order before it had been decreed by the government.